microsoft/vscode-docs/docs/remote/containers.md

 Dotfiles are files whose filename begins with a dot (`.`) and typically contain configuration information for various applications.
 Since development containers can cover a wide range of application types, it can be useful to store these files somewhere so that you can easily copy them into a container once it is up and running.

 A common way to do this is to store these dotfiles in a GitHub repository and then use a utility to clone and apply them.
-The Remote - Containers extension has bulit-in support for using these with your own containers.
+The Remote - Containers extension has built-in support for using these with your own containers.
 If you are new to the idea, take a look at [the different dotfiles bootstrap repositories](https://dotfiles.github.io/) that exist.

-To use it, add your dotfiles GitHub repository to VS Code's user settings (`kbstyle(Cmd/Ctrl + ,)`) as follows:
+To use it, add your dotfiles GitHub repository to VS Code's User Settings (`kb(workbench.action.openSettings)`) as follows:

 ![Settings for dotfiles](images/containers/dotfiles.png)